rails/tailwindcss-rails/README.md

 The installer will create your Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
 This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.
 When you run `rails tailwindcss:build`, this input file will be used to generate the output in `app/assets/builds/tailwind.css`.
 That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).

-If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.
+**If you need to use a custom input or output file**, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

-When you're developing your application, you want to run Tailwind in watch mode, so changes are automatically reflected in the generated CSS output.
+**When you're developing your application**, you want to run Tailwind in watch mode, so changes are automatically reflected in the generated CSS output.
 You can do this either by running `rails tailwindcss:watch` as a separate process, or by running `./bin/dev` which uses [foreman](https://github.com/ddollar/foreman) to starts both the Tailwind watch process and the rails server in development mode.
 If you are running `rails tailwindcss:watch` as a process in a Docker container, set `tty: true` in `docker-compose.yml` for the appropriate container to keep the watch process running.

+**If you want unminified assets**, you can pass the `debug` parameter to the rake task, i.e. `rails tailwindcss:build[debug]` or `rails tailwindcss:watch[debug]`.

 ## Installation